ANHIG/IMGTHLA/README.md

 #### From April 2024, Release 3.56.0

 As of Release 3.56.0, due April 2024, all large files (>100MB) will be provided as compressed files rather than utilise Git LFS.
 This includes the hla.dat, xml/hla.xml and xml/hla_ambigs.xml in the next release.
-This has been done to simplify the cloning process and also due to escalating and unpredictable costs in proving the files using Git LFS from a public repository.
+This has been done to simplify the cloning process and also due to escalating and unpredictable costs in providing the files using Git LFS from a public repository.
 All compressed files will use the [ZIP format](https://en.wikipedia.org/wiki/ZIP_(file_format)).
 This formatting change will be applied to all branches.

 --------------------------------------------------------------------------------
 File Formats